Lecture Topic: Read This Before

 The purpose of this lecture is to give you a set of simple

-guidelines for all your written assignments, and I truly do mean ALL
+guidelines for all your written assignments, although the list of “Things to

 unless they follow these guidelines.
 I will begin with a short list of things